gelineau9/ForumXPBot/README.md

 - **Post creation rewards** - Users earn XP for creating new forum posts
 - **XP removal** - XP is removed if a pin reaction is removed (no de-leveling)
 - **Automatic role management** - Assigns level roles on level-up, removes old level roles
-- **Manual role sync** - Assigning a level role manually syncs the user's XP
 - **Auto-reply on new posts** - Configurable welcome message when users create forum posts
 - **Role ping triggers** - Responds with spoilered role pings when specific roles are mentioned
-- **Auto-close & lock threads** - Automatically archives and locks old forum posts
+- **Auto-close & lock threads** - Automatically archives and locks old forum posts (with exclude list)
 - **Discord channel logging** - Logs all bot activity to a designated channel
+- **Hourly database export** - Automatically exports user data to CSV every hour
 - **Admin commands** - Check and set user XP
-- **Bulk import tools** - Scripts for importing users from CSV
+- **Bulk import tools** - Scripts for importing users from CSV (supports username or user ID format)

 ## Installation